-Country coordinators are responsible for the process of translating the survey instrument, coordinating closely with central team for the survey (ODI) and the project Coordinator (PRIO).
+Country coordinators are responsible for the process of translating the survey instrument, coordinating closely with central team for the survey (ODI) and the project Coordinator (PRIO) and another team member who contributes to quality control if they themselves are unable to review the translation.
 Translation for all items listed in Table 6 should be included in the Terms of Reference for the survey data collection organisation.